-The Policy states that "Student Groups must have a minimum of five (5) members who are registered students of the University of Toronto" and defines a member of a Student Group as, "[a] person who has signed up to participate in a Student Group, whether it be on an on-going or provisional basis, such as to participate in a class or workshop".
+The Policy states that "Membership in Student Groups should be open to all registered student members of the University", requires that "Student Groups must have a minimum of five (5) members who are registered students of the University of Toronto", and defines a member of a Student Group as, "A person who has signed up to participate in a Student Group, whether it be on an on-going or provisional basis, such as to participate in a class or workshop".

-- 1. Student Groups are required to provide the names and U of T (i.e., @mail.utoronto.ca) email addresses of five (5) registered U of T student members when applying for or renewing University recognition.
+- Student Groups are required to provide the names and U of T email addresses (i.e., @mail.utoronto.ca) of five (5) registered U of T student members when applying for or renewing University recognition.
 These students must first consent to being listed as members and made aware that they may be contacted by the University for validation purposes. - a.
-Executive members and officers of the Student Group who are also registered U of T students may be included in this list of student members. - 2.
+Executive members and officers of the Student Group who are also registered U of T students may be included in this list of student members. - b.
+Student Groups should contribute to the educational, recreational, social, and/or cultural values of the University and, more specifically, of the campus they receive recognition from.
+As such, Student Groups may engage members from any campus but, if recognized by a particular campus, their membership and leadership should be primarily composed of students from that campus. - 2.
 For additional clarity, so long as they consent to be identified as a member of the Student Group, a registered U of T student member may be a student who: - a. has completed the membership process outlined in the Student Group's constitution; - b. signed up to be a member, either online (e.g., email, website form, etc.) or in-person (e.g., clubs fair, outreach event, etc.); or - c. registered for a class, workshop, or other activity provided by the Student Group. - 3.
-Groups that do not have five (5) or more registered U of T student members may contact the Student Affairs/Student Life office on their campus for support.
+If a Student Group's membership process requires payment of a membership fee, that fee should be reasonable, accessible, and explicitly stated in the Student Group's constitution. - 4.
+Student Groups that do not have five (5) or more registered U of T student members may contact the Student Life office on their campus for support.